ACT Growth Modeling Resources

 - Value-Added Interpretations—Measures of student growth can be aggregated to support value-added interpretations for instructional programs, teachers, schools, and districts.

-For more information, review these ACT Publications.
+For more information on ACT’s growth modeling research, review these ACT Publications.